-Return to base and review all of the records for accuracy.
-Every boat recorded needs a result or to be scored one of OCS, BFD, ZFP, DNS or DNF Ensure that a set of results is presented to the office without delay, pointing out any potential issues.
-If you want to make further checks, eg from a voice recorder, take a copy and work on this.
+Review all of the records for accuracy.
+Every boat recorded needs a result or to be scored one of OCS, ZFP, UFD, BFD, RET, NSC, DNS or DNF.

+Ensure that a set of results is presented/emailed8 to the office without delay, pointing out any potential issues.
+If you want to make further checks, e.g. from a voice recorder, take a copy and work on this.
 Please do not leave the club until the results have been entered, checked and any queries resolved.

 Race Review:

-Please fill in the race review form and discuss with a member of the sailing committee to see where improvements can be made when running races for QMSC.
-And Thanks for helping!
-Queen Mary Sailing Club Race Officer Check List Average Lap Handicap Racing eg Wednesday Evening, Club Championship (Read in conjunction with current NOR and SIs for course diagrams) Before the event:
+Please let the Sailing Secretary know of any issues with equipment or processes, and at any time discuss with a member of the sailing committee to see where improvements can be made when running races for QMSC.
+And thanks for helping!

-Check the dates of your duties on the QM dutyman web site, or on the Race Officer section of the Club website, and confirm Check that a complete team of two or three people is available for the event Pick up or view online the current NOR and SI's and review them for any series changes Ensure you have signed in the office that you have read the Club Racing Risk Assessment.
-Look at windguru forecast during the week for initial assessment of the weather conditions Pack your bag with buoyancy aid, warm clothes, water proofs, stop watch x 2, whistle, mobile, glasses, rule book notebook & pens.
-In summer include a sun hat, sun screen and water On the day prior to leaving the jetty:

-Arrive at the latest one hour prior to the first start and announce your arrival with the office Check that the signing on sheets have been laid out on the table outside the office Pick up the Club Racing flag box and check that all flags are available and in their correct slots Ensure that there is a whistle, compass, recorder, radio and three results folders with pens and pencils, plus copy of NORs and SIs Reconfirm if there are any special changes in SI's, NOR or Sailing Area for that particular day Check if there are any other events being run and agree the Areas of Racing with the other ROs Ask the Duty Officer who is supporting club racing and introduce yourself to the safety bosun, discuss the course and agree call signs, usually Club Race and Safety One and Safety Two.
-Discuss the position and size of the course taking into consideration any changes forecast.
-Agree a position of the leeward mark that allows the course to be swung if the wind direction changes.
-Try to avoid putting any marks and the start line close to the reservoir sides or the dredgers; use the available water to the best advantage.
-Ensure that the X and 1st Substitute flags are onboard the committee boat attached to their poles Ensure that the course / rounding boards / start numbers are onboard the committee boat Check the committee boat horn and check that you have working back-ups Get kitted up and ensure you have food and drink available The course and the committee boat:
+7 Leave on committee boat while COVID rules are in operation

+8 While COVID regulations are in place, please take a photo of the results and email them to sailingsecretary@queenmary.org.uk

+Average Lap Handicap Racing eg Wednesday Evening, Club Championship

-Leave the jetty and drop anchor $1/3^{rd}$ of the way up the beat and approx 10 metres to starboard of the rum line Leave enough anchor line to manoeuvre forward or astern prior to the starting sequence Raise the on-station Orange flag to the masthead and bind on the Class flag H Select the Warning flag, usually flag P but consider either Z, U or Black flags.
+Leave the pontoon (recommended time 18.20 approx.) and drop anchor approximately 1/4 of the way up the beat (see Course diagrams) and approx 10 metres to starboard of the rhumb line between the windward and leeward marks.

+Leave enough anchor line to manoeuvre forward or astern prior to the starting sequence.

+Raise the Orange flag to the masthead.
+This will be the committee boat end of the start line.
+Bind on the Class flag H.

+Select the preparatory flag, usually flag P but consider U (I should not be used for Club racing; Z is not used very often (a penalised boat retains the penalty, even if a race is restarted which may be a bit harsh) and Black is discouraged (more work for ROs and may force boats to sit out a recalled race).

 There could be as many as 50 + competing boats so it is essential that the RO can see the line clearly.
-If Z or Black flags are used it is more likely that competitors will keep clear of the line and general recalls less likely The courses are in strict rotation:
+If the U [or Z] flag is used it is more likely that competitors will keep clear of the line and general recalls are less likely.

-Week 1 "K " Triangle.
-Week 2 "L" Windward/Leeward.
-Week 3 "N" Trapezoid.
-Week 4 "P" The size of the course should allow for one lap rounding time of approx 10 to 12 minutes The length of the race should be 45 minutes with the slowest boat not racing for more than 1 hour Fix the course board, (letter only e.g. "K"), to the stern of the committee boat Ensure the beat is good and fair; the wind swings so take a mid point and set the windward mark Set a start line long enough for the number of boats in the race, (1.25 x the total number of boats expected).
+The courses are used in rotation to balance out handicap advantages:

+"K" Triangle, "L" Windward/Leeward, "N" Trapezoid, "P" Reverse P.

+The size of the course should allow for one lap rounding time of approx 10 to 12 minutes.

+The length of the race should be 45 minutes with the slowest boat not racing for more than 1 hour.

+Fix the course board, (letter only e.g. "K"), to the stern of the committee boat.

+Ensure the beat is good and fair; the wind swings so take a mid point and set the windward mark.

+Set a long enough start line, (1.25 to 1.50 x the total number of boats expected).
 Ensure the line has a 5 - 10 degree bias to port.
-This will spread the fleet down the line If the line is biased to starboard there is a major risk of a general recall with all of the inherent problems and delays.
+This will spread the fleet down the line.

+If the line is biased to starboard there is a major risk of a general recall with all of the inherent problems and delays.
 In the spring and early autumn, daylight is at a premium so a clean start first time is beneficial for both the competitors and the RO.

-The start line is a gate that boats must pass through on each lap.
-It is also the finish line and to make reading boat numbers easier the pin end of the line should be brought in after the start line is clear.
-The finish line should be approx 20 metres in length, (i.e. 10 metres either side of the rum line) With the flags ready, course set, start line in position you are now ready to start the races Check by transits that the marks are not moving and the committee boat is secure on its anchor Get the safety boat to sit at the pin to identify starters who are OCS and radio you their numbers Ready to go nearly:
+With the flags ready, course set, start line in position you are now ready to start the race.

+Check by transits that the marks are not moving and the committee boat is secure on its anchor.

+Get the safety boat to sit at the pin to identify starters who are OCS and radio you their numbers.

+Ready to go nearly: